vorlif/spreak/README.md

 Flexible translation and humanization library for Go based on the concepts behind gettext.
 Requires Go 1.16+.

+### Why another library?

+There are already many good libraries for Go, which allow to localize an application.
+However, I always came to a point where I was dissatisfied.
+Either they use a *self defined format*, which could not be edited with common tools, especially not with the common online tools.
+Some libraries only support *one language at a time* or are *full of mutexes*.
+And no tool could *easily extract the strings* to be translated.
+I wanted to solve all these problems with spreak and have oriented myself on existing libraries.

 ### Features

 * Support for `fs.FS` (e.g. `embed`)